 First appearing in 2011, the term "Industry 4.0" is relatively recent.
 In fact, it evokes a 4th industrial revolution.
 In this regard, here is an overview of the revolutions that took place over the course of history:

 The first one is the transition from manual production to mechanized production;

 The second one, for its part, represents the electrification of production systems;

 So, how can a company be worthy of the Industry 4.0 title?
-Well, it must be able to make the connection between the different objects that make up its value chain, and its stakeholders to monitor its evolution in real time.
+It must be able to make the connection between the different objects from it's value chain and stakeholders to monitor its evolution in real time.

 The art of adapting to change

 This exchange of data enables the synchronization of all the organization's resources and facilitates the decentralization of decision-making.
 This connectivity, however, poses great challenges for leaders, including:

 In addition, it is difficult for executives to evaluate how these technologies can combine with resources to transform products, processes, and services.

 Mastering the processes